codeforcauseorg/pledge/README.md

 # Pledge

-It is a platform to reimagine about places we put our efforts into as developers.
-In most cases, we all are attached to the goals that provide eventual satisfaction.
-Let's all come together and take the pledge to Code for Cause leading to a better future.
+It is a platform to reimagine the places we put our efforts into as developers.
+In most cases, the goal is to get optimal satisfaction.
+Let's all come together and pledge to Code for Cause leading to a better and greater future.
 ## Installation & Set Up

 1. In the top-right corner of the page, click Fork.
 Create a local clone of your fork: